 - 32. The salary structure for the rest of the workforce was determined through the Council's Single Status Agreement in 2002.
-There are eight grades with salaries ranging, from 01 April 2023, between £22,366.00 per annum to £67,720.00 per annum. - 33.
+There are eight grades with salaries ranging, from 1 April 2024, between £23,656.00 per annum to £69,413.00 per annum. - 33.
 All annual salaries and annual allowances are paid pro rata to part time employees based on the hours contracted to work. - 34.
 Unless exceptional circumstances apply, those in apprentice roles are paid at the bottom of the grade below the role the apprentice is working towards or two grades below if the apprenticeship is more than two years in duration.
-For apprentices where there isn't a grade available one or two grades below the role they are working towards, the starting salary will be the National Living Wage rate for those 23 and over (regardless of age).
-Any exceptional circumstances must be agreed by the Head of HR.
+For apprentices where there is not a grade available one or two grades below the role they are working towards, the starting salary will be the National Living Wage rate for those 23 and over (regardless of age).
+Any exceptional circumstances must be agreed by the Assistant Director: HR & OD.
 Where the apprenticeship is more than two years and the apprentice is appointed two grades below the role they are working towards, there will be an opportunity to move up to the intermediate grade on successfully meeting specific requirements of the apprenticeship and any competencies relating to the job as identified and assessed by the line manager and set out at the start.
-This can be applied no earlier than the half-way point of the duration of the apprenticeship or before 50% of the apprenticeship learning is complete.
+This can be applied no earlier than the half-way point of the duration of the apprenticeship or before 50% of the apprenticeship learning is complete. - 35.
+For the purposes of the Pay Policy Statement 2025/2026, the lowest paid full time equivalent basic pay of £23,656.00 per annum (£12.26 per hour) is used to determine the local definition of 'lowest paid'.
+This rate is slightly higher than the National Living Wage rate of £12.21 from 1 April 2025. - 36.
+The salaries associated with the Single Status grades do attract an annual pay award / cost of living increase as agreed through National Joint Council (NJC)

-- 35. For the purposes of the Pay Policy Statement 2024/2025, the lowest paid full time equivalent basic pay of £22,366.00 per annum is used to determine the local definition of 'lowest paid'.
-This rate is slightly higher than the National Living Wage rate of £11.44 from 01 April 2024. - 36.
-The salaries associated with the eight Single Status grades do attract an annual pay award / cost of living increase as agreed through National Joint Council (NJC) pay negotiations.
-The increase has not yet been agreed or applied for 2024/2025. - 37.
+- pay negotiations.
+The increase has not yet been agreed or applied for 2025/2026. - 37.
 Posts up to and including Grade 8 are evaluated using the NJC Job Evaluation Scheme, which is recognised by employers and trades unions nationally.
 This scheme allows for robust measurement against set criteria resulting in fair and objective evaluations and satisfies equal pay requirements. - 38.
-Individuals employed on the eight Single Status grades do attract pay progression, so from 01 April 2020, where not appointed on a Spot Salary and if the eligibility and performance criteria have been met, individual's salaries will increase by one spinal point, up to the maximum for the grade. - 39.
+Individuals employed on Single Status grades do attract pay progression, so from 1 April 2020, where not appointed on a Spot Salary and if the eligibility and performance criteria have been met, individual's salaries will increase by one spinal point, up to the maximum for the grade. - 39.
 In all other cases employees will be on protected salaries / grades which have been transferred from other organisations under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE).
 Pay progression and annual pay award / cost of living increases will have been agreed as part of the transfer measures.
 In the absence of an agreement on annual pay award / cost of living increases the Council will award an annual increase equivalent to the increase agreed through the (NJC) pay negotiations.